MajoGarciaMontes/FINAL-PROJECT/app/templates/README.md

 It's the basic ```HTML``` template of our app.

 ### The *index.html* file:
-It's an expansion to the *basic.html* file, which adds everything you see in our main webpage and uses ```Jinja2``` to condition what should appear when a prediction is made.
+It's an expansion to the *basic.html* file, which adds everything you see in our main webpage and uses ```Jinja2``` to condition what should be displayed on the screen.